SotiriosDoukas/TestScenarios/README.md

 # TestScenarios

-This repository contains some real test scenarios.
+This repository contains some real test scenarios and a functional bug's report.